 This species is native to Mexico.
 It occurs south of El Oro, a small town in Coahuila, in temporarily flooded depressions, immersed in the loamy soil practically throughout the year.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-The Escobaria are very susceptible to rot and therefore require a well-drained soil, without any water excess or stagnation; it has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30-50 %).
+Escobarias are very susceptible to rot and require well-drained soil without any water excess or stagnation.
+It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
 Avoid watering during the winter, when the plant is dormant.
 Watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
 The plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day in the growing season.